The non-Abelian Weyl-Yang-Kaluza-Klein gravity model

 where

-The ${T}^{(g)}_{ij}$ appear formally to be $4$D stress-energy tensor of Weyl-Yang theory but in this case for the $internal$ space.
-That is, ${T}^{(g)}_{ij}$ is written in terms of the Riemann tensors of $internal$ space
+The ${T}^{(g)}_{ij}$ appears formally to be $4$D stress-energy tensor of Weyl$-$Yang theory but in this case it is for the $internal$ space.
+That is, ${T}^{(g)}_{ij}$ is written in terms of the Riemann tensors of $internal$ space in the $N$-dimensions

 Other unphysical energy-momentum tensors correspondingly are

 together with more complicated trace part